Kolkata Knight Riders: Franchise history

 Sourav Ganguly with the symbol of the Kolkata Knight Riders, flanked by Shah Rukh Khan on the left and Gauri Khan on the right.

 In 2007, the Board of Control for Cricket in India (BCCI) created the cricket tournament Indian Premier League, based on the Twenty20 format of the game.
 Eight teams participated in the inaugural tournament held in April – June 2008.
 The teams representing the eight different cities of India were put up on auction in Mumbai on 20 February 2008.
 The team representing Kolkata was eventually bought by Bollywood superstar Shah Rukh Khan's company Red Chillies Entertainment in partnership with actress Juhi Chawla and her husband Jay Mehta for a price of $75.09 million, equal to approximately ₹2.98 billion at that time.
 Sourav Ganguly, a native of West Bengal and former captain of the Indian national team, was named the Icon player for the team.
 The name of the team is a reference to the popular 1980s American television series Knight Rider.

+Brand

 Valuation

-According to Forbes in 2022, Kolkata Knight Riders are the third most valuable team in the IPL behind MI and CSK with a valuation of $1.1 billion.
+According to Forbes in 2022, Kolkata Knight Riders were the third most valuable team in the IPL behind MI and CSK with a valuation of $1.1 billion.